MI2CAST/MI2CAST/README.md

 ## Introduction
 A causal statement is defined as an interaction between biological material entities (gene, protein, etc) where a source entity regulates the activity or the quantity of a target entity.

-This repository is a community effort to homogenize and categorize information to depict about causal relationships.
+This repository is a community effort to homogenize and categorize information for representing causal relationships.
 Terms are defined and ontologies/controlled vocabularies to use are suggested for each term.

 ## Documentation
 Access to the [MI2CAST guidelines](docs/MI2CAST_guideline.md).